 The SNSA+ and SNS- pins are the inputs to the current comparators, while the SNSD+ pin is the input of an internal amplifier.
-The operating input voltage range is OV to 3.5V for all three sense pins.
-All the positive sense pins that are connected to the current comparator or the amplifier are high impedance with input bias currents of less than 1μA, but there is also a resistance of about 300k from the SNS- pin to ground.
-The SNS- should be connected directly to V{OLIT} .
-The SNSD+ pin connects to the filter that has a R1.C1 time constant matched to L/DCR of the inductor.
-The SNSA+ pin is connected to the second filter with the time constant one-fifth that of R1•C1.
+The operating input voltage range of 0V to 3.5V is for SNSA+, SNS- and SNSD+ when the internal differential amplifier is used to remotely sense the output.
+All the positive sense pins that are connected to the current comparator or the amplifier are high impedance with input bias currents of less than 1μA, but there is also a resistance of about 300k from the SNS-pin to ground.
+The SNS-should be connected directly to V{OLIT} .
+The SNSD+ pin connects to the filter that has a R1C1 time constant matched to L/DCR of the inductor.
+The SNSA+ pin is connected to the second filter with the time constant one-fifth that of R1C1.
 Care must be taken not to float these pins during normal operation.
-Filter components, especially capacitors, must be placed close to the LTC3774, and the sense lines should run close together to a Kelvin connection underneath the current sense element (Figure 3).
-Because the LTC3774 is designed to be used with a very low DCR value to sense inductor current, without proper care, the parasitic resistance, capacitance and inductance will degrade the current sense signal integrity, making the programmed current limit unpredictable.
-As shown in Figure 4, resistors R1 and R2 are placed close to the output inductor and capacitors C1 and C2 are close to the IC pins to prevent noise coupling to the sense signal.
+Filter components, especially capacitors, must be placed close to the LTC3866, and the sense lines should run close together to a Kelvin connection underneath the current sense element (Figure 2).
+Because the LTC3866 is designed to be used with a very low DCR value to sense inductor current, without proper care, the parasitic resistance, capacitance and inductance will degrade the current sense signal integrity, making the programmed current limit unpredictable.
+As shown in Figure 3, resistors R1 and R2 are placed close to the output inductor and capacitors C1 and C2 are close to the IC pins to prevent noise coupling to the sense signal.

-Figure 3.
+Figure 2.
 Sense Lines Placement with Inductor DCR

-Figure 4.
+Figure 3.
 Inductor DCR Current Sensing

-The LTC3774 could also be used like any typical current mode controller by disabling the SNSD+ pin, shorting it to ground.
+The LTC3866 could also be used like any typical current mode controller by disabling the SNSD+ pin, shorting it to ground.
 An R{SENSE} resistor or a RC filter can be used to sense the output inductor signal and connects to the SNSA+ pin.
-If the RC filter is used, its time constant, R • C, is equaled to L/DCR of the output inductor.
+If the RC filter is used, its time constant, $R \bullet C$, is equaled to L/DCR of the output inductor.
 In these applications, the current limit, $V{SENSE\ (MAX)}$, will be five times larger for the specified ILIM, and the operating voltage range of SNSA+ and SNS- is from 0V to 5.25V.
+Without using the internal differential amplifier, the output voltage of 5V can be generated as shown in the Typical Applications section.